mihaialexandruteodor/Omarchy-Post-Install-Config/README.md

 Done!
 Know it should work.
 ```
+# Bootable USB
+Only way to boot this ISO was to use [Ventoy](https://www.ventoy.net/en/download.html), available on Win, Mac, Linux.
+I disabled secure boot in MSI Click Bios 5 advanced settings in the lower right column (fast boot was ok to keep)

-Note: on MSI motherboards you might need to [put the EFI in another location](https://wiki.archlinux.org/title/GRUB/EFI_examples#MSI)
+See also: on MSI motherboards you might need to [put the EFI in another location](https://wiki.archlinux.org/title/GRUB/EFI_examples#MSI)